marquesVF/tsrocket/README.md

 ## What's tsrocket?

-`tsrocket` is composed of a lightweight REST framework, dependecy injection, cli and code generation.
-A `tsrocket` project has four layers (controllers, models, repositories and services) and it is structured as follows:
+`tsrocket` is a lightweight REST framework with dependecy injection, CLI and code scaffolding.
+The ideia is to offer a well defined project strucuture for API development.
+A `tsrocket` project has four layers: controllers, models/DTOs, repositories and services.

+### Controller layer

+The Controller layer is responsible for handling incomming HTTP requests and provide a suitable response.

+### Model and DTO layer

+The Model layer represents the domain model.
+In tsrcoket, database-backed model classes are [TypeORM's](https://github.com/typeorm/typeorm) [entities](https://typeorm.io/#/entities).

+DTO stands for Data Transfer Object.
+In `tsrocket`, DTOs represent what the controller should expect as inputs in the requests.

+### Repository layer

+The Repository layer is a collection of TypeORM [custom repository](https://typeorm.io/#/custom-repository/custom-repository-extends-standard-repository).
+Any model manipulation or validation should be included in it.

+### Service layer

+All business logic of your application should reside in the Service layer. `tsrocket` has a built-in service injection inspired by [typedi](https://github.com/typestack/typedi) and [typeorm-typedi-extensions](https://github.com/typeorm/typeorm-typedi-extensions).

+## Quick Start

+The first thing we need to do is to install the `tsrocket` package. `tsrocket` was developed and tested for node version `>=12.14.1`

+`npm install -g tsrocket`

+Then, we can use tsrocket's cli `tsr` to create an application.
+To do so, run the following command:

+`tsr new -y sample-api`

+`tsrocket` will generate a project structured as follows with everything configured for your application to run in development mode.

 ```
 sample-api/